Lumberjack World Championship: Jack and Jill

-Jason Wynyard and Dion Lane hold the world record with a time of 4.77 seconds set in 2005.

 Team relay

 In this timed event there are two teams competing.
 Each team consist of a 60-foot climber, 2 boom runners (1 male, 1 female), a hot sawyer, a women's single buck sawyer and a standing block chopper.
 First a climber must climb and descend the 60-foot pole, when their feet touch the pad it is the signal for the male boom runner stationed on the chopping dock to run the logs to the logrolling dock; when he touches the dock it is then the female boom runner's turn to run the logs over to the chopping dock, once touching there the hot saws then cut through a 20 in log and when the log drops the women commence the single buck, with the standing block chop the anchor event in this relay.
 Whichever team finishes first with the best time is the winner of the event.
 This event is the combination of the best of all the lumberjack skills: power, strength and sheer determination.

+Team Lentz came out on top in the 2026 Championships with a time of 1:22.42, followed by Team Graves with a very close 1:22.79.

 Awards

-All-Around Lady Jill

-The All-Around Lady Jill Champion is awarded each year to the Lumber Jill who scores the most points.
-The key to the All-Around title is endurance and the ability to compete in as many events as possible.
-The top contestants in every event receive points each day of the competition, making it important to make it through early qualifying rounds in as many events as possible.
-Points are given each day for the top six places in each event, with a first place being awarded 6 points, second 5 points and so on.
-Logrollers will receive triple points for their final placement.
-This is because the final standings are the only opportunity for logrollers to earn points.

-The 2024 Women's All-Around events and winners are: underhand chop (Kelly Kerrigan of Connecticut), single buck (Lauren Bergman of Montana), Jack and Jill (Tina Scheer of Maine), logrolling (Emily Christopherson of Wisconsin) and boom run.
-The standing block was won by Amanda Beams from Tasmania, Australia and Jill & Jill going to Laura Helmich of Indiana and Sarah Gollnich of Wisconsin.

-The 2024 Women's All-Around Lady Jill was awarded to Erin LaVoie of Washington State, with second and third slots going to Martha King of Pennsylvania and Kate Wittcowski of Wisconsin, both with very strong performances.